 In fact, my 100-day plan focuses on three key groups: the IDFA team, our IDFA members and external stakeholders who are partners or may become partners in future collaborative efforts.

-I invite you to read more about the plan in my very first column for Cheese Market News and look forward to seeing many of you at Dairy Forum later this month.
+I invite you to read more about the plan in my very first column for Cheese Market News and look forward to seeing many of you in the months ahead.

 Michael Dykes, D.V.M.